Skip to content

 Hours

-You would normally work between 35 and 40 hours a week, Monday to Friday.
-You may also have to provide out-of-hours cover to deal with any problems.
+You'll normally work Monday to Friday and you may also have to provide out-of-hours cover to deal with any problems.

 Environment